-HSE students have the opportunity to write their final qualification works and term papers in cooperation with the Laboratory of Cultural Economics.
+HSE students have the opportunity to write their final qualification works and term papers in cooperation with the Management of Culture and Tourism Laboratory.
 On this page you can find examples of such joint research projects.

 In this paper the theoretical aspects of the brand, current trends in branding of tourist destination, features of branding of tourist destinations in Russia, existing methods and technologies for evaluating the destination brand have been studied.
 A system for evaluating the brand of a tourist destination was developed and the tourist brand of Vologda was evaluated.
 The analysis of digital footprints was performed with using the Latent Dirichlet allocation method, due to which a description of all indicators has been obtained.
 Then the effectiveness of the official website of the destination has been evaluated.
 Further, a survey of experts in the field of tourism in Vologda was conducted to confirm the efficiency of the developed system.
 After the analysis, a description of the tourist brand of Vologda was received.
 It was determined that digital procedures strengthen the brand justification of a tourist destination by obtaining a more detailed and comprehensive result by analyzing digital footprints.